/ Harri Iisakka

 While Renault’s and Nissan’s newer models support Synergi’s smart charging, their older models are challenging to control occasionally.

 For example, Renault’s Zoe models have a 3-year free software license that enables users to see the car’s location.
 After the subscription ends, users and we at Synergi cannot send smart charging commands to the vehicle.
 This is an unfortunate blocker for saving on charging costs.
 As another example, while we support Nissan Ariya, the widely driven Leaf model cannot be controlled by us.
-We hope that the car manufacturers will update the software systems of these older models, but we are not counting on that 100%.
+Even though the Leaf model has been a best-seller for a decade, the software system still needs to be updated – yet we are not counting on that 100%.

 Current blockers for smart charging Mercedes Benz and most Volvo EVs